 Management regularly monitors and reports insurance in-force and risk in-force for the company's Enact segment.
 Insurance in-force is a measure of the aggregate unpaid principal balance as of the respective reporting date for loans insured by the company's U.S. mortgage insurance subsidiaries.
 Risk in-force is based on the coverage percentage applied to the estimated current outstanding loan balance.
-The company considers insurance in-force and risk in-force to be measures of the operating performance of its Enact segment because they represent measures of the size of its business at a specific date which will generate revenues and profits in a future period, rather than measures of its revenues or profitability during that period.
+The company considers insurance in-force and risk in-force to be measures of the operating performance of its Enact segment because they represent measures of its business at a specific date which will generate revenues and profits in a future period, rather than measures of its revenues or profitability during that period.

 Management also regularly monitors and reports a loss ratio for the company's businesses.
-For the U.S. mortgage insurance business included in the company's Enact segment, the loss ratio is the ratio of benefits and other changes in policy reserves to net earned premiums.
-For the long-term care insurance business included in the company's U.S. Life Insurance segment, the loss ratio is the ratio of benefits and other changes in reserves less tabular interest on reserves less loss adjustment expenses to net earned premiums.
+For the mortgage insurance businesses included in the company's Enact segment, the loss ratio is the ratio of benefits and other changes in policy reserves to net earned premiums.
+For the long-term care insurance business included in the company's U.S. Life Insurance segment, the loss ratio is the ratio of benefits and other changes in reserves less tabular interest on reserves less adjustment expenses to net earned premiums.
 The company considers the loss ratio to be a measure of underwriting performance in these businesses and helps to enhance the understanding of the operating performance of the businesses.

 Management also regularly monitors and reports adjusted operating income from in-force rate actions in the long-term care insurance business included in the company's U.S. Life Insurance segment.
+Adjusted operating income from in-force rate actions in the long-term care insurance business included in the company's U.S. Life Insurance segment.
 Adjusted operating income from in-force rate actions includes premium rate increases and associated benefit reductions on its long-term care insurance products implemented since 2012, which are net of estimated premium tax, commissions, and other expenses on an after-tax basis.
 Estimates for in-force rate actions reflect certain simplifying assumptions that may vary materially from actual historical results, including but not limited to a uniform rate of coinsurance and premium taxes in addition to consistent policyholder behavior over time.
 Actual behavior may differ significantly from these assumptions.
 In addition, estimates exclude reserve updates resulting from profits followed by losses.
-The company considers adjusted operating income from in-force rate actions to be a measure of its operating performance because it helps bring older generation long-term care insurance blocks closer to a break-even point over time and helps bring the loss ratios on newer long-term care insurance blocks back towards their original pricing.
+The company considers adjusted operating income from in-force rate actions to be a measure of its operating performance because it helpsbring older generation long-term care insurance blocks closer to a break-even point over time and helps bring the loss ratios on newer long-term care insurance blocks back towards their original pricing.